uuyen/docker-birthday-3/tutorial.md

 ### 1.2 Terminology
 In the last section, you used a lot of Docker-specific jargon which might be confusing to some.
 So before you go further, let me clarify some terminology that is used frequently in the Docker ecosystem.

 - *Images* - The blueprints of our application which form the basis of containers.
 In the demo above, you used the `docker pull` command to download the **busybox** image.
+When you executed the command `docker run hello-world`, it also did a `docker pull` behind the scenes to download the **hello-world** image.
-- *Containers* - Created from Docker images and run the actual application. you create a container using `docker run` which you did using the busybox image that you downloaded.
+- *Containers* - Created from Docker images and run the actual application.
+You create a container using `docker run` which you did using the busybox image that you downloaded.
 A list of running containers can be seen using the `docker ps` command.
 - *Docker Daemon* - The background service running on the host that manages building, running and distributing Docker containers.
 The daemon is the process that runs in the operation system to which clients talk to.
 - *Docker Client* - The command line tool that allows the user to interact with the daemon.
 - *Docker Hub* - A [registry](https://hub.docker.com/explore/) of Docker images.
 You can think of the registry as a directory of all available Docker images.
 You'll be using this later in this tutorial.